apenwarr/redo/Documentation/FAQImpl.md

-# Hey, does redo even *run* on Windows?
+# Does redo even run on Windows?

-FIXME:
-Probably under cygwin.
-But it hasn't been tested, so no.
+redo works fine in [Windows Services for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) on Windows 10.
+You might consider that to be "real" Windows, or not.
+If you use it, it runs more or less like it does on Linux.
+WSL is considerably slower than native Linux, so there is definitely room for speed improvements.

 If I were going to port redo to Windows in a "native" way, I might grab the source code to a posix shell (like the one in MSYS) and link it directly into redo.

-`make` also doesn't *really* run on Windows (unless you use MSYS or Cygwin or something like that).
-There are versions of make that do - like Microsoft's version - but their syntax is horrifically different from one vendor to another, so you might as well just be writing for a vendor-specific tool.

-At least redo is simple enough that, theoretically, one day, I can imagine it being cross platform.

 One interesting project that has appeared recently is busybox-w32 (https://github.com/pclouds/busybox-w32).
 It's